Financing your boat: insights from CGI Finance

 Having documentation prepared in advance can help streamline the process.
 This may include:

 Lenders will often carry out electronic identity verification and credit checks as part of the application, both of which will leave a footprint on your credit record.
-These steps should only be undertaken when necessary, rather than at an early exploratory stage.
+Make sure that these steps are only carried out when the lender needs to and not upfront.

 Working with a specialist lender